 certifications for the collection and processing

 of robotic training data.
-Licensing revenues
+Licensing revenue

 Skunkworks (5%) - Maintains a managed fund for